What to Serve With Zucchini Fritters?

 It’s time for summer and all the backyard grilling that goes along with it.
 Many people’s favorite go-to side is grilled corn on the cob, which they like to do in a foil pouch.

-Also, after trimming the husks and removing all but one or two rows of kernels, add some salt and pepper, lime juice, and cilantro.
+Also, after trimming the husks and removing only one or two rows of kernels, add salt and pepper, lime juice, and cilantro.

 Fill the pouch up, fold the open edges tightly (overlap them), seal tightly closed on one end, and then grill away.

-Some people prefer a mashed potato as a side dish when eating fritters.
-One of the reasons for this is that the texture and flavor of a cooked potato go well with many fried foods such as tempura, for example.
+Some people prefer mashed potatoes as a side dish when eating fritters.
+One reason for this is that the texture and flavor of a cooked potato go well with many fried foods, such as tempura.

-However, if you like eating your fritters on their own without other dishes, we recommend including these mashed potatoes with chives.
+However, if you like eating your fritters without other dishes, we recommend including these mashed potatoes with chives.

-The main ingredients for the potatoes are raw red potatoes, salt and pepper, and 2 tablespoons of olive oil.
+The main ingredients for the potatoes are raw red potatoes, salt and pepper, and two tablespoons of olive oil.

-Boil the potatoes in salted water, then let them cool so they will be easier to mash by hand or in a food processor.
-You can add more seasoning or chives at this point if you would like an extra flavor boost.
+Boil the potatoes in salted water, then let them cool so they are easier to mash by hand or in a food processor.

-Brussel sprouts roasted in balsamic vinegar and bacon crumbles are a flavorful side dish that is perfect for serving with zucchini fritters.
-To make, preheat the oven to 400 degrees Fahrenheit.
+Brussel sprouts roasted in balsamic vinegar and bacon crumbles are a flavorful side dish perfect for serving with zucchini fritters.
+To make them, preheat the oven to 400 degrees Fahrenheit.

-The tangy lemon adds extra flavor while the salty bacon contrasts nicely with the sweet, crisp Brussel sprouts.
-Please read this blog post for more information about different recipes you can use as sides for zucchini fritters.
+The tangy lemon adds extra flavor, while the salty bacon contrasts nicely with the sweet, crisp Brussels sprouts.

 A Side of Sauteed Zucchini in Olive Oil and Lemon Juice